flamingo-run/django-cloud-tasks/README.md

 - `DJANGO_GOOGLE_CLOUD_TASKS_PROPAGATED_HEADERS`: .
 Default: `["traceparent"]`.
 - `DJANGO_GOOGLE_CLOUD_TASKS_PUBSUB_HEADER_PREFIX`: when propagating headers in PubSub, use this prefix to store the values in the Message attributes.
 Default: `HTTP_`.

-### On Demand Task
+## On Demand Task

 Tasks can be executed on demand, asynchronously or synchronously.

-The backend used in Google Cloud Tasks.
+The service used is Google Cloud Tasks:

 ```python
 from django_cloud_tasks.tasks import Task